latsouckfaye/latsouckfaye/README.md

-Hi👋, welcome to my website.

-I am a Data Engineer / Analyst.
+Hi there! 👋 Welcome to my little corner of the web 🌍 I’m a Data Scientist 🧠✨ with a passion for solving complex problems and turning data into stories.

+👨🏻‍💻 What I’ve been up to recently:
-👨🏻‍💻 Recently, I have worked on spatial analysis of seafloor data.
-I have built a Machine Learning based methodology to automate seafloor geomorphologic mapping and provide statistical tools for reproducibility.
-I received my Master of Science (MS) degree in [Applied Mathematics and Computer Science](https://sciences-technologies.univ-lille.fr/mathematiques/formation/master-mention-miashs) from the University of Lille (France).
+I’ve been diving deep (pun intended!) into the spatial analysis of seafloor data 🌊.
+I developed a Machine Learning-powered methodology to automate seafloor geomorphologic mapping and crafted statistical tools to make the process reproducible and reliable.
+If that sounds fancy, it’s because it is! 🚀

-🔭 As a Data passionate, I enjoy automating and deploying web applications for Data Analysis.​
+🎓 I hold a Master of Science (MS) degree in Applied Mathematics and Computer Science from the University of Lille, France 🇫🇷.

+🔭 What excites me:
+I’m all about automating workflows and building sleek, deployable apps for data analysis.
+There’s nothing more satisfying than creating tools that make complex tasks simple and scalable.

+❤️ When I’m not crunching data:
-❤️ I also like to draw, write short narrative texts/poems, read, go for a run, travel to meet people and discover new places.
+You’ll probably find me exploring my creative side!
+I love to draw, write short stories and poems, read books that expand my perspective, run to clear my mind, or travel to meet amazing people and discover breathtaking places.

+Let’s connect, build cool things, and make data dance! 💃📊